Call for Proposals—MIPSA 2016

 The conference is also a great opportunity for undergraduate and graduate students to present their own work.
 There will be separate panels for student research.
 These panels will also have panel chairs and discussants, and will be treated like any other professional conference panel.
 If you know of any students who would like to gain experience and a chance to hone their presentation skills, please let them know about this opportunity and encourage them to submit a proposal.

 Because of the association’s role in promoting education, discussion, and cooperation among Michigan political scientists, educators, and practitioners, presentations already made or scheduled at other conferences are welcome here.
 Many of our attendees will not have had the opportunity to attend those other presentations, and the presenter should receive additional valuable feedback.

 To enhance opportunities for interaction, a variety of non-program activities are planned.
 Thus, there will be a reception and banquet on Thursday night and a luncheon on Friday.
 We will also have complimentary (and leisurely) refreshment breaks between panel sessions on both Thursday and Friday.

 Schedule and Registration

-Registration at the conference opens at 2:00 pm on Thursday afternoon, October 23.
-Thursday afternoon will also feature two poster sessions—one centered on research and one focused on teaching.
-The teaching poster session that will highlight innovative courses and innovative teaching methods.
-Instructors will be at their posters to discuss their courses and methods while conferees are mingling and enjoying refreshments.
+We plan to include two poster sessions—one centered on research and one focused on teaching.
+The teaching poster session will highlight innovative courses and teaching methods.
+Instructors will be at their posters to discuss their courses and methods.
 Research posters will feature authors discussing their work in the traditional poster session format.

-Friday will feature four panel sessions (with multiple panels in each session), as well as a luncheon and campaign 2014 event.
+Friday will feature four panel sessions (with multiple panels in each session), as well as a luncheon and Keynote Address.